rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

               |-------|      |-------|
 ```

-Sets C and D are equivalent, which is because there is no element that would
+Sets C and D are equivalent because there is no element that would allow
-allow to distinguish both sets from one another.
-Because of that, there is
+to distinguish both sets from one another.
+Because of that, there is **no
-**no distinct order** (i.e. inside vs. outside) between those two sets.
+distinct order** (i.e. inside vs. outside) between the two.

 Note that, in order to avoid these kind of circumstances, each set needs to
 have elements which allow to **distinguish** a set from all the other sets.